FAITH WITHOUT WORKS IS DEAD

 Bridgeport Rescue Mission - Meal Service

-Support the success of meals being served to our residents and community guests.
+Prepping food to help support the success of meals being served to our residents and community guests.
 Tasks can include but not be limited to pre-meal preparation, serving food, sanitation measures, clearing tables, interacting with the community, and engaging with our community.

 Homebridge Ventures - Skilled Volunteer Opportunities